From Downsizing to Uplifting: Using Outplacement to Turn Crisis into Opportunity

 5. What are the disadvantages of a narrow span of control?

-6. How can technology help manage span of control?
+6. How can technology help manage the span of control?